You’ve heard that phrases are a great way to learn foreign vocabulary.

 Searching in quotation marks will give you results of specific phrases in your target language, showing how translators have solved the translation of this exact phrase in different contexts.

 Sources are from a variety of settings, including sites devoted to complex language such as business websites, poetry and technical documents.
-This is a search engine for real world language.
+This is a search engine for real world languages.

 By clicking on the “more languages” on the home page you can translate from any language, not just English, which means this search feature is great for laddering language learning.